JesseEisen/JesseEisen.github.io/_posts/2016-08-16-shell-glob.md

 And then, we can use those syntax of glob:

++ ?(pattern-list)
-?(pattern-list)   zero or one occurrence of the given patterns
+  zero or one occurrence of the given patterns
++ *(pattern-list)
-*(pattern-list)   zero or more occurrence of the given patterns
+  zero or more occurrence of the given patterns
++ +(pattern-list)
-+(pattern-list)   one or more occurrence of the given patterns
+  one or more occurrence of the given patterns
++ @(pattern-list)
-@(pattern-list)   one of the given pattern
+  one of the given pattern
++ !(pattern-list)
-!(pattern-list)   match anything except one of the given patterns
+  match anything except one of the given patterns

-For instance
+For instance:
 ```bash
 rm !(*.jpg)
 cp !(04 *).mp3   /mnt   # cp all song to mnt/ except one